flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 And also let's assume, for the sake of the paper's argument, that learning efficiency is equivalent to Chomsky’s notion of "facility to learn."

 In the nice graphs that are shown in the paper, we clearly see faster convergence and better perplexity on the possible languages.
-So there is the appearance that learning impossible languages is "natively" harder for LLMs.
+The appearance is that learning impossible languages is "natively" harder for LLMs.

 So can we call it a day, Chomsky is disproven, right?
 Well, it appears that there may be a bug with this way of reasoning.